Fiona threatens to become Category 4 storm headed to Bermuda

 Parts of the island had received more than 25 inches (64 centimeters) of rain and more had fallen on Tuesday.

-By late Tuesday, authorities said they had restored power to nearly 300,000 of the island’s 1.47 million customers, while water service was cut to more than 760,000 customers — two-thirds of the total on the island.
+By late Tuesday, authorities said they had restored power to nearly 300,000 of the island’s 1.47 million customers, while water service was cut to more than 760,000 customers — two thirds of the total on the island.

 The head of the Federal Emergency Management Agency traveled to Puerto Rico on Tuesday as the agency announced it was sending hundreds of additional personnel to boost local response efforts.